intuition-dev/mbMobile/B-M/docs/phonegap.md

 ```
    Zip the webapp with the config.xml.
 Upload to build.phonegap.com

-   Build the Android app using build.phonegap.com and download the Android  App.
+   Build the Android app using build.phonegap.com and download the Android apx.

-   In Kobiton.com, start a 'device'.
-Upload the app
+   Email via gmail the apx from build.phonegap.com.
+In your Andoriod device, open in gmail and run the apx app.

    In browser: Monitor you console.re.
 ```